How to Become an RN in Washington State: 5 Steps

 How Long Does It Take to Become an RN in Washington?

-Learning how to become an RN in Washington isn’t a one-size-fits-all timeline, as it depends on the educational path you choose.
+Learning how to become an RN in Washington State isn’t a one-size-fits-all timeline, as it depends on the educational path you choose.
 Here’s a quick breakdown of your options:

 - Associate Degree in Nursing (ADN): Offered at community colleges, this program typically takes 2 years to complete.
 This pathway is a great fit for those looking to enter the workforce quickly.